Wu-Haonan/sourmash-plugin-repeat-robust-mutation-rate-estimators/README.md

 ### Background

+We only consider genome vs genome (Fasta files).

 The three estimators treat the two input sequences **asymmetrically**: we assume string t is mutated from string s.

 If unsure which is s and which is t, use the longer sequence as s.